|

 to place her on her back.

-responding to his every need promptly.
-By attending
+every need promptly.
+By attending to your baby

-to your baby you are providing him with the assurance
+you are providing him with the assurance that

-that he is valued and his needs are important.
+he is valued and his needs are important.
+As he

-As he grows older, you can leave certain short
+grows older, you can leave certain short periods

-periods for him to cry it out for example when
+for him to cry it out for example when he undergoing

-he undergoing sleep training.
-But the first weeks
+sleep training.
+But the first weeks of life is

 a reluctant nursing mum; this problems sprouts